 It is recommended that students take the SAT or ACT at least once by second semester of grade 11.
 The SAT is a three-part test that measures critical reading, mathematical reasoning and writing ability.
 Each portion of the test is scored on a scale of 200-800.
 If necessary, the SAT may be taken again in the fall of grade 12.
 While once is the goal, taking the test twice is not uncommon.
 Students do not typically benefit from taking the SAT more than three times as scores do not vary significantly.
 Some students may find that the ACT is better suited to their style of learning and testing.
-If a college requires a standardized test score in their admissions process, most colleges will accept either the SAT or the ACT.
-If students feel their PSAT and then SAT scores do not reflect their ability, the ACT can be taken.
+Most colleges will accept either the SAT or the ACT, so if students feel their PSAT and then SAT scores do not reflect their ability, the ACT can be taken.